gtaylormb/opl3_fpga/README.md

 opl3_fpga
 =========
 ## News
+2019-11-7
+* The OPL2 subset of OPL3_FPGA was converted to Verilog by Magnus of Saanlima Electronics, and then ported to the Panologic thin client (a Spartan-3E based board) by Skip Hansen.
+The project can be found here: https://github.com/skiphansen/panog1_opl3

 2018-1-7
 * The FPGA and imfplay software build flows have been tested on Vivado 2017.4.
 No changes are necessary.
 * Walter van Niftrik's work on the ScummVM/DOSBox projects and PetaLinux daemon <a href="https://github.com/waltervn/opl3_fpga-apps">allowing the OPL3-FPGA to be used as a realtime output device</a> for both emulators is really cool.
 I've updated everything for Vivado/PetaLinux 2017.4, and I'll be updating my fork soon.
 I'll also include prebuilt binary SD card images for people to easily take advantage of it without having to setup a build environment, and a YouTube demo so you can see how cool it is.